chriswyatt1/Trinity_to_SVM/README.md

 **Requirements:**
 Git
 Docker (if locally) / Singularity (for a university cluster).
-This will pull the container `chriswyatt/perl_r_e1071:latest`, so you don't need to worry about installing any packages to get the program to work
+-> This will pull the container `chriswyatt/perl_r_e1071:latest`, so you don't need to worry about installing any packages to get the program to work

 **Step 1.
 Git clone the repo to your local or university cluster.**

 `git clone https://github.com/chriswyatt1/Trinity_to_SVM`

+`cd Trinity_to_SVM`

 **Step 2.
 Step up your environment**

-You have a choice whether to run locally or on a computer cluster.
+You have a choice whether to run locally with docker or on a computer cluster with singularity.

 To run on a Sun Grid Engine cluster, we can use the nextflow profile flag in step 3: